Bearer/bearer/docs/guides/custom-rule.md

 			$<CLIENT>.get($<...>$<DATA_TYPE>$<...>)
 ```

 `$<!>`: In some instances, a pattern requires some wider context to match the exact line of code where the rule occurs.
-For those cases, use this variable type to explicitly mark the line for Bearer CLI to highlight in the summary report.
+For those cases, use this variable type to explicitly mark the line for Bearer CLI to highlight in the security report.
 You’ll mostly need this for rules that target configuration files and settings, rather than logic-related code.
 For example:

 ```yaml
 patterns: